-D. Class I Area and Mandatory Federal Class I Area
+E. Class I Area and Mandatory Federal Class I Area

-A class I area is an area listed in Regulation No. 3, Part B, section V.A.
+A class I area is an area listed in Regulation Number 3, Part B, Section V.A.

-E. Clean Lumber
+F. Clean Lumber

 Wood or wood products that have been cut or shaped and include wet, air-dried, and kiln-dried wood products.
-Clean lumber does not include wood products that have been painted, pigment-stained, or pressure-treated by compounds such chromium copper arsenate, pentachlorophenol, and creosote.
+Clean lumber does not include wood products that have been painted, pigment-stained, or pressure-treated by compounds such as, but not limited to, chromium copper arsenate, pentachlorophenol, and creosote.
+Clean lumber that is dry may only be burned with an ACD.

-F. Fuel Treatment
+G. Fuel Treatment